-Dr. Monahan, Dr. Prendergast and Mr. Smith, currently serve as members of the Audit Committee and subject to their election at the 2017 Annual Meeting, the Board of Directors currently expects to reappoint Dr. Monahan, Dr. Prendergast and Mr. Smith, as members of the Audit Committee, effective June 29, 2017, the date of the 2017 Annual Meeting.
-Between January 1, 2016 and December 31, 2016, the Audit Committee met six (6) times, not including periodic meetings held separately with management and the independent registered public accounting firm.
-Subject to his election at the 2017 Annual Meeting, the Board currently expects to appoint Mr. Smith as Chairman of the Audit Committee.
-The Board has determined that Dr. Monahan, Dr. Prendergast and Mr. Smith and are each "independent" in accordance with the NASDAQ definition of independence and SEC rules and each is an "audit committee financial expert," as defined by the SEC regulations, and each has the related financial management expertise within the meaning of the NASDAQ rules.
+Dr. Monahan, Dr. Prendergast and Mr. Smith currently serve as members of the Audit Committee.
+The Board has determined that Dr. Monahan, Dr. Prendergast and Mr. Smith are each "independent" in accordance with the NASDAQ definition of independence and each is an "audit committee financial expert", as defined by the SEC regulations, and each has the related financial management expertise within the meaning of the NASDAQ rules.
 The primary purpose of the Audit Committee is to act on behalf of the Board of Directors in its oversight of all material aspects of our accounting and financial reporting processes, internal controls and audit functions, including our compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
 Pursuant to its charter, our Audit Committee reviews on an on-going basis for potential conflicts of interest, and approves if appropriate, all our "Related Party Transactions."
-For purposes of the Audit Committee Charter, "Related Party Transactions" shall mean those transactions required to be disclosed pursuant to SEC Regulation S-K, Item 404.
-In addition, the Audit Committee reviews, acts on and reports to the Board of Directors with respect to various auditing and accounting matters, including the selection of the Company's independent registered public accounting firm, the scope of the annual audits, fees to be paid to the independent registered public accounting firm, the performance of Heat's independent registered public accounting firm and the accounting practices of Heat and Heat's internal controls and legal compliance functions.
-The Committee also reviews, prior to publication, our quarterly earnings releases and our reports to the SEC on Forms 10-K and 10-Q. The formal report of the Audit Committee for fiscal year 2016 is set forth below under Proposal 2 under the caption "Audit Committee Report."
-The Audit Committee operates pursuant to a written charter adopted by the Board of Directors, which is available on Heat's website at www.heatbio.com.
+For purposes of the Audit Committee reviews, acts on and reports to the Board of Directors with respect to various auditing and accounting matters, including the selection of the Company's independent registered public accounting firm, the scope of the annual audits, fees to be paid to the independent registered public accounting firm, the performance of the Company's independent registered public accounting firm and the accounting practices of the Company and the Company's internal controls and legal compliance functions.
+The Committee also reviews, prior to publication, our quarterly earnings releases and our reports to the Securities and Exchange Commission on Forms 10-K and 10-Q. The Audit Committee operates pursuant to a written charter adopted by the Board of Directors, which is available on the Company's website at www.heatbio.com.
 The charter describes the nature and scope of responsibilities of the Audit Committee.